radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 - Printed circuit boards to mount the STM32 Bluepill and shift register interfaces use low cost plug in cables to interconnect

 ## The USB Connection
 To discover whether the midi interface is successfully connected to the computer type 'lsusb' at the command prompt.
-The midi interfaces and the configured midi channel numbers for keyboard/pedalboard and illuminated buttons should show up in the response.
+The midi interfaces and the configured midi channel numbers for keyboard/pedalboard, and the illuminated buttons should show up in the response.
 ```
 $ lsusb
    ...